Twin-width of graphs with tree-structured decompositions: Introduction

 \end{enumerate} \end{restatable}

-Finally, we refine the result of~\cite{bounding-twwa, bounding-twwb}, where the authors bound the twin-width of a graph given its tree-width. \begin{restatable}{theorem}{Twwvsadhesion} Let \(G\) be a graph with a tree decomposition of width~\(w\) and adhesion~\(k\).
+In \cite{bounding-twwa} the authors gave an exponential bound for the twin-width of a graph in terms of its tree-width.
+We refine their result by separating the dependence of this bound on the width and on the adhesion of the tree-decomposition.
+Remarkably, while our bound is still exponential in the adhesion of the tree-decomposition, it is only linear in its width. \begin{restatable}{theorem}{Twwvsadhesion} Let \(G\) be a graph with a tree decomposition of width~\(w\) and adhesion~\(k\).
 Then

 \end{restatable}